kaldi-asr/kaldi/egs/swbd/README.txt

 scripts for a sequence of experiments.

   s1:
    [adding first version of scripts.
-This is a draft.]
+This is a draft.
+   Note: this is closest to the s3/ script for WSJ.]